awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

 ## \(Dedicated connection\) Step 3: Download the LOA\-CFA<a name="DedicatedConnection"></a>

-After you request a connection, AWS makes a Letter of Authorization and Connecting Facility Assignment \(LOA\-CFA\) available to you to download, or emails you with a request for more information\.
+After you request a connection, we make a Letter of Authorization and Connecting Facility Assignment \(LOA\-CFA\) available to you to download, or emails you with a request for more information\.
 The LOA\-CFA is the authorization to connect to AWS, and is required by the colocation provider or your network provider to establish the cross\-network connection \(cross\-connect\)\.

 **To download the LOA\-CFA**